Table of Contents

 4- Ensure Effective Recycling

-This involves separating food waste from other waste streams and processing it in a way that can turn it into a valuable resource, such as compost.
+This involves separating the waste from other waste streams and processing it in a way that can turn it into a valuable resource, such as compost.

 When food waste is recycled effectively, it can help reduce greenhouse gas emissions, improve soil health, and conserve natural resources.